Path integral formulation: Ordering prescription

-The path integral in quantum-mechanical interpretation
+Path integral in quantum-mechanical interpretation

 In one interpretation of quantum mechanics, the "sum over histories" interpretation, the path integral is taken to be fundamental, and reality is viewed as a single indistinguishable "class" of paths that all share the same events.
 For this interpretation, it is crucial to understand what exactly an event is.
 The sum-over-histories method gives identical results to canonical quantum mechanics, and Sinha and Sorkin claim the interpretation explains the Einstein–Podolsky–Rosen paradox without resorting to nonlocality.

 Some advocates of interpretations of quantum mechanics emphasizing decoherence have attempted to make more rigorous the notion of extracting a classical-like "coarse-grained" history from the space of all possible histories.

 Quantum gravity

 Whereas in quantum mechanics the path integral formulation is fully equivalent to other formulations, it may be that it can be extended to quantum gravity, which would make it different from the Hilbert space model.
 Feynman had some success in this direction, and his work has been extended by Hawking and others.
 Approaches that use this method include causal dynamical triangulations and spinfoam models.